A-m-anuel/ai-security-scanner/SECURITY.md

 Supported Versions

  Only the latest stable release is actively supported with security updates.

 Reporting a Vulnerability

-    If you discover a security vulnerability, **please do not create a public issue**.
+ If you discover a security vulnerability, please do not create a public issue.

 Instead, report it responsibly by emailing:

  craftsoftware7@gmail.com

 Include as much detail as possible:
 - Description of the vulnerability